agentsonar/agentsonar/docs/adapters/langgraph.md

 ## What gets detected

 Every node transition in your graph becomes a delegation edge.
-The same three failure classes apply: `cyclic_delegation`, `repetitive_delegation`, and `resource_exhaustion`.
+AgentSonar's full alert surface applies: silent loops, repeated tool calls, and runaway token / tool spend.

 Each new `graph.invoke()` starts a fresh detection session.
-Sequential invokes don't share cycle history with each other.
+Sequential invokes don't share loop history with each other.

 ## Config